mahmoudkyd001-a11y/ODS-Projekt/README.md

 The origin of this project was made by 6 students (A. Uluc, A. Munteau, O. Rosenblatt, J. Wilke, C. Szramek, F. Yzeiri) of the TU Berlin as part of the module "Moderne Verteilte Anwendungen Programmierpraktikum" when studying B.Sc Computer Science and could be found at https://github.com/MVA-OpenApi/go-open-api-generator.

 The work on the AsyncAPI - Compatibility was done by 4 more students (E. To, A. Gaydikhovych, K. Eichler, T. Hillerscheid) of the TU Berlin as part of the same module in the year 2025.

+The work on the OZG microservice was done by 5 more students (Y. Isroilova, M. Kayed, S. Murtazova, S.L.P.A.S.
+Sroka, L. Tober) of the TU Berlin as part of the same module in 2026

 Further contributors: J. Gottschick, G. Buchholz